Kaomi: Removal and later years

-The “Time of Kaomi,” as the period from 1832 to 1834 later became known, came to an end on the night of March 15, 1834, one year following the repeal of Kaʻahumanuʻs Christian laws.
-An elderly Christian chief named Kaikioʻewa, together with a servant named Kaihuhanuna, entered Kaomi’s house and tied his hands behind his back.
+The "Time of Kaomi", as the period from 1832 to 1834 later became known, came to an end on the night of March 15, 1834, one year following the repeal of Kaʻahumanuʻs Christian laws.
+An elderly Christian chief named Kaikioʻewa, together with a servant named Kaihuhanuna, entered Kaomi's house and tied his hands behind his back.
 Kaomi did not protest, despite his protection by Kamehameha III, and allowed himself to be dragged to Honolulu Fort, where the servant was ordered to club him to death.
 When Kīnaʻu protested, the King rushed in and fought with Kaikioʻewa to save Kaomi.
-During this series of events, Kaikioʻewa accused the monarch of abandoning his leadership responsibilities due to his irresponsible self-indulgence in “evil” ways, but the king did not answer him and took Kaomi back to his home at Ka-hale-uluhe, which was declared taboo.
+During this series of events, Kaikioʻewa accused the monarch of abandoning his leadership responsibilities due to his irresponsible self-indulgence in "evil" ways, but the king did not answer him and took Kaomi back to his home at Ka-hale-uluhe, which was declared taboo.
 Subsequently, Kaomi accompanied Kamehameha III on a circuit of the island, perhaps in an effort to reassert their authority as joint rulers of the Kingdom.

 After this, Kaomi ended his relationship with Kamehameha III, left the court, and largely disappeared from Hawaiian history.
 It has been suggested that Kaomi did so because he recognized the possibility that continuing as aikāne co-rulers risked inciting a civil war and the overthrow or murder of Kamehameha III, thereby destroying any chance of Hawaiʻi becoming an independent nation worthy of international recognition.
-According to this theory, Kaomiʻs departure “was not an act of cowardice but of bravery, loyalty, and love."
+According to this theory, Kaomiʻs departure “was not an act of cowardice but of bravery, loyalty, and love.”

 Little is known of Kaomi’s life after 1834.
-Some missionaries and Christianized Hawaiian historians, including Bingham, claimed that he died in poverty and disgrace soon after the abduction.
+Some missionaries and Christianized Hawaiian historians, including Hiram Bingham, claimed that he died in poverty and disgrace soon after the abduction.
 In fact this was not the case, as missionary Sheldon Dibble wrote of meeting Kaomi in Maui three years later and witnessing his death in 1837.
-Yet other accounts suggest he was briefly exiled in Kauai, then rejoined Kamehameha III at Mokuʻula, the royal compound in Lahaina, Maui.
+Yet other accounts suggest he was briefly exiled in Kauaʻi, then rejoined Kamehameha III at Mokuʻula, the royal compound in Lahaina, Maui.